Rudy Lai

 2025 Q1

-Ryder published insights on AI transforming supply chains by enhancing real-time visibility, inventory tracking, demand forecasting, and autonomous robotics integration, accelerating operational efficiency.
+Ryder publishes insights on AI transforming supply chains with real-time visibility, enhanced demand forecasting, optimized route planning, and generative AI applications in logistics including autonomous robotics deployment.

 2024 Q4: no updates